jules2689/trudeau/trudeau/2020-04-17/q_a.md

 **Interpreter**:
-I can tell you that personal convictions of cabinet members have always been that we need to help Canadians who need help and to fight the COVID-19 crisis.
+I can tell you that personal convictions of cabinet members have always been that we need to help Canadians WHO need help and to fight the COVID-19 crisis.
 It is to  we get through this and continue to be an extraordinary country in the years to come.
 That is our priority and that is why the help that we've been giving workers with two main measures, the emergency response benefit and wage subsidy are available to everyone.
 At the same time, we're doing other things that the government of Alberta has been asking US to do for some time, which is to clean up orphaned wells so that the companies that now are reducing or required to reduce their emissions are able to do that.